zachmilan/UM-LED/README.md

 This is the first (and hopefully only) version of the remote PCB.
 Assembly was done using a stencil + hot-plate as well as hand soldering for necessary parts.
 Some rework and debugging was involved.

-Features, photos, and two short demo videos of the assembled remote exist below:
+Features, photos, and two short demo videos of the assembled remote exist below.

 ### Remote Features:
 * **Capacitive Touch Pads:** Used for easy brightness control.